timsee/ArduCor/README.md

 ### <a name="multi-routines"></a>Multi Colors Routines

-These routines use the colors saved in an array to execute the routine.
-These have a parameter that determines what type color set to use.
-A description of the different color sets is [here](https://timsee.github.io/RGB-LED-Routines/RoutinesRGB/html/a00003.html).
+These routines use groups of colors saved in an array to execute the routine.
+This can be a custom group of colors or it can come from a pallete of preset colros.
+All routines have a parameter used to determine the color group for the routine.
+A description of the different color groups is [here](https://timsee.github.io/RGB-LED-Routines/RoutinesRGB/html/a00003.html).

 * Multi Glimmer
 * Multi Random Individual